aarmey/CV/Biosketch.md

 Role: Co-PI

 \vspace{12pt}
-Visterra, Inc.  \hfill  4/01/2019 – 5/31/2021
-Modeling the IL-2 pathway to engineer cell-selective signaling
-This project applies a binding and activation model of the common gamma chain receptor cytokines to identify engineered changes in ligand affinity that translate to changes in cell selectivity.
-Role: PI

-\vspace{12pt}
 NIH U01-CA215709  \hfill  9/01/2017 – 8/30/2022
 Precision Lung Cancer Therapy Design Through Multiplexed Adapter Measurement
 We propose to develop a global picture of bypass resistance mediated by receptor tyrosine kinases (RTKs) not targeted by therapy.
 By examining multiple RTKs variable in their resistance-promoting capacity at once, we will be able to determine features essential to the development of resistance.